entropy-flux/TorchSystem/README.md

 ```

-Roll your own logic with custom commands or events you define.
+Finally, you can roll your own logic with custom commands or events you define.
+This will allow you to create
+systems as complex as you want.
+You can chain events, early stop, send notifications, anything you want.

 ```python